List of Programs

 The third Wednesday of each month from 12 p.m. to 1 p.m.

-(NEW!)
 Head and Neck Cancers Networking Group

 LGBTQ+ Networking Group (Virtual)

-The first Tuesday of each month from 6 to 7 p.m.
+The first Tuesday of each month from 5 to 6 p.m.

 Join us for our new LGBTQ+ networking group!
 The LGBTQ+ networking group is intended to build intersectional support for LGBTQ+ individuals at any stage of the cancer journey, whether currently in treatment or post-treatment.
 Networking groups provide opportunities to build community, identify coping strategies, and find new resources.